 Bail Bond Court

 Natalie Rumsfort squirmed into her mahogany bench seat in the Bail Bond Court Room.
 She used her influence to gain admission.
 As she looked at the newly remodeled courtroom, she noticed space for about thirty-five spectators in the viewing area.
 Today, there were probably fifty crammed in.
 A mahogany half-wall with a swinging door separated the lawyers from the spectators.
 The judge's bench towered over the room, with a witness stand on the right side.
-She watched a court employee draw and close the Venetian blinds on the windows, assuming that it was for security reasons.
+She watched a court employee draw and close the Venetian blinds on the windows, assuming it was for security reasons.
 The walls on either side of the judge contained large display panels since PowerPoint and videos are now essential to courtroom procedures.

-Natalie scanned the audience, as one might do at a rock concert, wondering Who’s here.
+As one might do at a rock concert, Natalie scanned the audience, wondering Who’s here.
 Most of the spectators were local representatives of national media companies.
 There wasn’t enough time to fly in the network personalities from New York and Washington.
-Yet, they all shared a common purpose,: to see in person this Robin Hoodesque woman who was waging war on Chicago’s organized crime.
-The scene was noisy, raucous as the crowd shared rumors and unfounded speculations.
+Yet, they all shared a common purpose: to see this Robin Hoodesque woman waging war on Chicago’s organized crime.
+The scene was noisy and raucous as the crowd shared rumors and unfounded speculations.

 A procession of courtroom employees took their places, such as the stenographer on the Judge’s right.
 Natalie’s pulse rate accelerated when the prosecution arrived; she spotted Attorney General Baxter and Assistant State Attorney Mathilda Ling, plus one additional person she didn’t recognize.
-Next came John Merrick, and Veronica Fieldstone, who took their places.
+Next came John Merrick, Veronica Fieldstone, and a legal aid who took their places.
 There was constant murmuring from the crowd.
-Natalie did notice Chicago police officers, including Mac Merrick and Superintendent Green, in the group.
+Natalie recognized Chicago police officers in the group, including Mac Merrick and Superintendent Green.

 Natalie also noticed a very attractive young woman with a blond pixie cut, dark blue business suit, and an FBI badge in the far corner.
 Who is she, Natalie thought.